Kayzels/EpubPack/README.md

 options:
-  -h, --help            show this help message and exit -v, --v               show program's version number and exit -f FILES, --files FILES
+  -h, --help            show this help message and exit -v, --version         show program's version number and exit -f FILES, --files FILES
-                        File containing a list of files to be packed -i [INPUT ...], --input [INPUT ...]
+                        File containing a list of folders to be packed -i [INPUT ...], --input [INPUT ...]
                         List of folder(s) to be packed, typed directly as arguments -d DESTINATION, --destination DESTINATION